mrsarm/spring-react-crud/README.md

       also does not support standard promises by a modern HTTP client:
       [Axios](https://github.com/axios/axios)
 - [X] Add a REST browser for development purpose: HAL Browser
+- [ ] Add validations and errors handling
 - [ ] Add more features, specially to handle users ...